LennardKrause/xrdPlanner/README.md

 > - A new parameter was added to allow for detector screen padding (plo.plot_padding), default is 0.

 ## Latest updates:
+  - 2024-12-05 Update: Added the option to export the FWHM grid as a compressed numpy .npz file (View > Functions > Export FWHM).
   - 2024-11-08 Update: Added a visual indicators for azimuthal bins (View > Overlay > Grid or hotkey G).
   - 2024-11-08 Bugfix: Fixed invisible menus on windows os.
   - 2024-10-29 Update: Added a menu action to invert the coloring of the resolution and reference conics (_View_ > _Invert cone colors_) to increase visibility, when needed.